-- 8-channel ultra-high-performance, true-diversity receivers in a 1⁄2 rack size (8.0" x 6.6" x 1.6"). - Expandable to 12 or 16 channels via 4-channel expansion licenses. - 169 MHz 1525 MHz tuning range via SpectraBand Technology. - NexLink: integrated, long distance remote control of all wireless transmitters inc. group power on/off. - Integrated Real Time Spectrum Analyzer (RTSA) and scanning for intuitive frequency coordination. - AutoAssign: automatic deployment of clean frequencies in seconds. - Dante audio-over-IP of RF receiver audio. - Flexible powering: via PoE+, DC input, 8-Series, or AC mains (with optional adapter). - Web App control from browser on any computer, smartphone or tablet. - Full remote operation capability: Power via PoE, audio via Dante, control via Web App. - Dual DB-25 connectors for 16 channels of mic, line, or AES outputs. - Convert 16 channels of Dante to analog & AES on DB25 connectors for sending IFB, VOG & more from mixer to set. - Wide, 6.2" color OLED array with touch for control and monitoring. - Optical Fiber Network option via SFP slot.
-SFP accepts a wide variety of modular network transceivers. - A20-QuickDock allows docking and undocking in seconds from 8-Series mixer-recorders with no tools. - Supports GainForward Architecture: No gain setting on the A20 transmitter.
-Adjust gain at the receiver or mixer. - 100% digital long-range modulation delivers the longest transmission distance of any digital system on the market. - RF SAW filters for excellent rejection of interference from nearby IFB or camera hop transmitters. - Excellent audio quality, full 10 Hz 20 kHz audio bandwidth. - BNC timecode input for auto timecode sync of transmitters over NexLink - Front panel and rear panel BNC antenna inputs.
-Compatible with passive, bias-powered, and smart antennas. - Cascade out option on rear BNCs for cascading multiple A20-Nexus units. - Front-panel headphone output. - USB-A port for thumb drives, keyboards, transmitter pairing, and timecode syncing.
+- 4-channel ultra-high-performance, true-diversity receivers in a 1/2 rack size (8.0" x 6.6" x 1.6"). - Expandable to 6 or 8 channels via 2-channel expansion licenses. - 169 MHz 1525 MHz tuning range via SpectraBand Technology. - NexLink: integrated, long-distance remote control of all wireless transmitters, including group power on/off. - Integrated Real Time Spectrum Analyzer (RTSA) and scanning for intuitive frequency coordination. - AutoAssign: automatic deployment of clean frequencies in seconds. - Flexible powering: via DC input, 8-Series, or AC mains (with optional adapter). - DB-25 connector for 8 channels of mic, line, or AES outputs. - Wide, 6.2" color OLED array with touch for control and monitoring. - A20-QuickDock allows docking and undocking in seconds from 8-Series mixer-recorders with no tools. - Supports GainForward Architecture: No gain setting on the A20 transmitter.
+Adjust gain at the receiver or mixer. - 100% digital long-range modulation delivers the longest transmission distance of any digital system on the market. - RF SAW filters for excellent rejection of interference from nearby IFB or camera hop transmitters. - Excellent audio quality, full 10 Hz 20 kHz audio bandwidth. - BNC timecode input for auto timecode sync of transmitters over NexLink. - Front panel and rear panel BNC antenna inputs.
+Compatible with passive and bias-powered antennas. - Supports control of the Wisycom LFA smart antenna. - Cascade out option on rear BNCs for cascading multiple A20-Nexus Go units. - USB-A port for thumb drives, keyboards, transmitter pairing, and timecode syncing.
 Supports USB hubs.